List of ambassadors of the United States to the United Kingdom: Ministers (1785–1812)

 John Adams is referred to as the first "ambassador".
 He is also referred to as the first "minister plenipotentiary".
 Plenipotentiary means "having full power"; a minister that has power to act for their country in all matters.

 Ministers (1815–1893)

-Diplomatic relations with Great Britain were restored after the War of 1812.
+Diplomatic relations with what had now become the United Kingdom of Great Britain and Ireland were restored after the War of 1812.
 The Congress of Vienna (1815) established a uniform system of diplomatic rank.
 Under that system, the highest rank of "ambassador" was a personal representative of a sovereign, and the next rank of "minister", represented a government.
-As a republic, the United States maintained diplomatic relations with Great Britain at the rank of Envoy Extraordinary and Minister Plenipotentiary.
+As a republic, the United States maintained diplomatic relations with Britain at the rank of Envoy Extraordinary and Minister Plenipotentiary.
 The rank was colloquially known as Minister, and the position continued to be referred to as "United States Minister to Great Britain".

 Ambassadors (1893–present)

 Although France became a republic in 1870, the country continued to exchange ambassadors with other Great Powers.
 In 1893, the United States followed the French precedent and upgraded its relations with other Great Powers to the ambassadorial level.
 The United States Legation in London became the United States Embassy, and the United States Minister to Great Britain became the United States Ambassador to Great Britain.